Last Updated on 18 February 2026 by Cycloscope

 Water Supplies

-Tap water in Bali is not drinkable, unfortunately, you’ll have to rely on bottled water or fill your bottles from restaurants’ water tanks.
-There are no coin water dispensers like in Malaysia or Philippines.
+Tap water in Bali is not drinkable; unfortunately, you’ll have to rely on bottled water or fill your bottles from restaurants’ water tanks.
+There are no coin water dispensers like in Malaysia or the Philippines.

 Water in the mountains though is pristine so you can drink from one of the many waterfalls of Bali, be careful though if you’re not at a high altitude.

-To rinse yourself from sweat, the best are rice paddies irrigation canals, also named (by us) ball-washers.
+To rinse off sweat, the best are rice paddies’ irrigation canals, also called (by us) ball-washers.

 Weather and best times to visit Bali for a bicycle trip

 Overall, in our humble opinion, the best time for a bike trip in Bali is the end or beginning of the rainy season, when the skies are often cloudy.
-We think this is the best time to cycle the whole of South East Asia, following the end of the rainy season.
+We think this is the best time to cycle through the whole of Southeast Asia, following the end of the rainy season.

-Anyway, especially in the last years, seasons aren’t reliable anymore in the whole of SEA.
-Sometimes even the locals are surprised how dry a rainy season can be, and how rainy a dry season can be.
+Anyway, especially in recent years, seasons aren’t reliable across the whole of SEA anymore.
+Sometimes even the locals are surprised by how dry a rainy season can be, and how rainy a dry season can be.

 Wi-Fi and Connectivity